-On May 1, 2011, Pope John Paul II was beatified by Pope Emeritus Benedict XVI in Saint Peter’s Square in Rome.
-Only a few short years later he was canonized as Saint John Paul II by Pope Francis in Saint Peter’s Square in Rome on April 27, 2014.
+On May 1, 2011, Pope John Paul II was beatified by Pope Emeritus Benedict XVI in Saint Peter's Square in Rome.
+A few short years later, he was canonized as Saint John Paul II by Pope Francis in Saint Peter's Square in Rome on April 27, 2014.

 - 1997: 40 acres of land donated by a real estate developer, in cooperation with Prince William County.

-- 2001: Bishop Paul S. Loverde commits full support to building the new school.
+- 2001: Bishop Paul S. Loverde commits full support to build the new school.
 It is decided that a unique bioethics curriculum would be established – a first in the nation.